ferronsays/mikeferron.com/_posts/projects/2014-03-27-clockclock.md

 title:  "ClockClock"
 date:   2014-01-01 00:00:50
 categories: projects
 description: A clock made out of clocks.
-A JavaScript and Canvas art project.
+A JavaScript and Canvas art&nbsp;project.
 thumbnail: clockclock.png
 ---
 ClockClock is a JavaScript and Canvas experiment inspired by [The Clock Clock - White][clockclock-site] by Humans Since 1982.